harshdeeply/goadopt/readme.md

 - Returns all listings.
 - No authentication token needed in the header.

+### GET /{username}/listings

+- Retrieves all the listings by the specified username.
+- Does not require a valid JWT token in the header.

 ### POST /signup

 - Registers a new user and returns a JWT token.